 The Ultimate Sauce For Seafood!

-If you want to feel like a fancy restaurant chef (from home, no less!), make this foolproof Lemon Beurre Blanc.
-One taste of this creamy, buttery lemon sauce and you’ll be spooning it over everything (it’s a dream over tender, buttery sole meunière)!
-This classic French butter sauce is both rich and creamy, yet light and delicate all at the same time.
-It can be enjoyed with a variety of classic French dishes!
+If you want to feel like a fancy restaurant chef (from home, no less!), make this foolproof lemon beurre blanc.
+One taste of this creamy, buttery lemon sauce and you’ll be spooning it over everything, especially elevated seafood recipes where the rich, creamy texture really shines.
+Though it’s great with chicken too!

-The sauce finishes over low heat with a splash of heavy cream and cold butter slowly swirled in.
-What you’re left with is a beautiful emulsion — a seriously smooth, luscious sauce that is best served over delicate seafood.
-It is pure elegance and will (rightfully) make you look like a total star in the kitchen! 👩🏻🍳👨🏼🍳
+The sauce finishes over low heat with a splash of heavy cream and cold butter slowly swirled in to create a beautiful emulsion.
+I love it spooned over tender, buttery sole meunière or a simple pan-seared Chilean sea bass.
+It’s pure elegance and will (rightfully) make you look like a total star in the kitchen! 👩🏻🍳👨🏼🍳

 Expert Tips So Your Sauce Doesn’t Break!